Jenni-Hawk/NLP_TopicModeling/README.md

 - [LDA with Bigrams](https://github.com/Jenni-Hawk/NLP_TopicModeling/blob/main/4_TopicModel_LDA_Bigrams.ipynb) Utilized Gensim Phrases()
 - Strategic Approach to Bigrams:
   * Based on my human, cursory review of the tweets I didn't see two word statements (or more) that were being used to communicate a specific idea within their writings.
 I wanted to see what a bigram algorithm could discover, therefore I kept the algorithm arguments broad.
 Also, being new to Phrases() I wanted to see what it could do with defaults and broad hyperparameter selections.
-  * After reviewing some initial bigrams, I did extended the stop word list for this algorithm
+  * After reviewing some initial bigrams, I did extend the stop word list for this algorithm

 #### Sentiment Analysis with VADER
 - Analyze how VADER is doing on applying sentiment to this polarizing conversation.
 Make sure its making sense.